mnot/I-D/stakeholder-rights/draft.md

 conflicts between different stakeholders.
 It also requires the end user to be the highest priority stakeholder in Internet protocols.

+--- note_Note_to_Readers

+The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/stakeholder>.

 --- middle

 # Introduction